prakharmrsl/easypcceo.github.io/pages/laptops/travel.md

 To pack that kind of power into a chassis small enough to be considered a standalone tablet really must’ve taken some industry know-how.

-With its 10th generation Intel Core i7-1065G7 it is easily the fastest laptop on our list, and while its integrated graphics might not be ready for a match of Rainbow Six: Seige, it’ll serve you just fine watching YouTube or even editing videos.
+With its 10th generation Intel Core i7-1065G7 it is easily the fastest laptop on our list, and while its [integrated graphics](https://hexus.net/tech/tech-explained/graphics/19311-the-integrated-graphics-processor-igp/){: target="_blank"} might not be ready for a match of Rainbow Six: Seige, it’ll serve you just fine watching YouTube or even editing videos.

 Alongside that amazing CPU sits 16GB of DDR4 RAM which is a great amount for any computer, laptop or otherwise.